The Big Spin: The Big Wheel

 On August 22, 1987, a truck driver from Los Angeles, Dave Flynn, spun the wheel, and landed on the "Grand Prize" slot, and won $3,825,000.
-During that run of the "Grand Prize" slot, it was a progressive jackpot that started at $3 Million dollars, and for each spin that it was not won, the grand prize slot grew $25,000 per spin.
+During that run of the "Grand Prize" slot, it was a progressive jackpot that started at $3 Million, and for each spin that it was not won, the grand prize slot grew $25,000 per spin.

 In 1995, the wheel was changed again, as "DECISION" spaces were added, which offered a player $50,000 to stop or another spin of the wheel, at the risk of landing on a smaller amount.
 In 1999, the "DOUBLE" and "DECISION" spaces were removed in favor of "TRIPLE" spaces, which earned a second spin at triple value.
-Any subsequent spins that land on "DOUBLE" or "TRIPLE" did not count and the wheel was respun.
+Any subsequent spins that land on "DOUBLE" or "TRIPLE" did not count and the wheel was spun again.
 These spins were cut from the show as they did not influence the outcome.

 By the end of the series, a spin of the wheel always closed the show, whether the spinner got three "SPIN"s on the Big Spin scratcher or was the winner of Aces High.

 The top winner of Aces High went up to spin the "Big Wheel".
-People who had "SPIN" three times on "Big Spin" Scratchers also got to spin the wheel, although ultimately they did so without being televised when they had the alternative of going to Make Me a Millionaire.
+People who had "SPIN" three times on "Big Spin" scratchers also got to spin the wheel, although ultimately they did so without being televised when they had the alternative of going to Make Me a Millionaire.

+Super Scratcher

+A game of chance with a buyout option.
+Ran from Fall 1991 to January 21, 1995.

+Each contestant faced the "Super Scratcher Board," a screen with 16 numbers.
+Cash amounts of $25,000 were hidden behind eight of the numbers, and wheel symbols behind the other eight; two of the latter were also marked with the word "BONUS."
+The contestant chose two numbers, then had the option to either take $40,000 and quit the game or play on.
+If both numbers showed $25,000, the contestant won that amount; if both of them showed wheels, the contestant earned the right to spin the wheel.
+If the symbols did not match, the contestant chose a third number and received whatever was behind it.

+The wheel contained one "BONUS" section, which awarded $1 million or $2 million if a contestant found one or both "BONUS" wheel symbols respectively.
+Otherwise, it awarded $25,000.

 10-player rounds

 In these games, introduced in 1995, ten players competed for a chance to go to the Big Wheel.
 One player would go on, the rest would get various amounts of money.

-From Fall 1991 to January 21, 1995, everyone went up to a giant "Scratcher" dubbed the "Super Scratcher Board" which was a screen with 16 numbers.
-The contestant chose 2 numbers, and the contestant could either take $40,000 guaranteed, or keep their numbers.
-Each number had either a wheel symbol, a wheel symbol with the word "Bonus" underneath it, or $25,000.
-Originally, if the player matched wheel symbols with one being "BONUS", the Bonus slot was activated as an extra $1 Million slot.
-Later on in the run, if the contestant matched 2 wheel symbols, they would spin the wheel, if they matched wheel symbols with the word "Bonus", they spun the wheel, and the special "Bonus" slot on the wheel was activated, and a player landing on that won $2,000,000.
-If they matched the $25,000 spaces, they walked away with that.